Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Coordinator-based Consensus Protocol

-The normal case operation of the coordinator-based approach is presented in Algorithm~\ref{alg:cross-coordinator}.
+The normal case operation of the coordinator-based protocol is presented in Algorithm~\ref{alg:cross-coordinator}.
 Although not explicitly mentioned, every sent and received message is logged by nodes.
-As indicated in lines 1-5 of the algorithm, $d_c$ is the coordinator domain, $\pi(d)$ represents the primary node of domain $d$, and $D$ and $\pi(D)$ are the set of involved domains in the transaction and their primary nodes.
+As indicated in lines 1 to 5, $d_c$ is the coordinator domain, $\pi(d)$ represents the primary node of domain $d$, $D$ is the set of involved domains in the transaction, $\pi(D) = \{\pi(d) | d \in D\}$ is the set of primary nodes of the involved domains.

-Once the primary node of an involved domain receives a valid cross-domain transaction $m$, as shown in lines $6{-}7$, the primary forwards it to the LCA of the involved domains.
-Upon receiving a cross-domain transaction, as presented in lines $8{-}11$, the primary node of the LCA domain validates the message.
-If the primary node $\pi(d_c)$ is currently processing another cross-domain transaction $m'$ (i.e., has not sent \three message for $m'$) where the involved domains of two requests $m$ and $m'$ intersect in at least two domains, the node does not process the new request $m$ before the earlier request $m'$ gets committed.
-This is needed to ensure cross-domain requests are committed in the same order on overlapping domains (i.e., consistency property).
-Otherwise, node $\pi(d_c)$ assigns a sequence number $n_c$ to $m$ and initiates consensus on request $m$ in the coordinator domain.
-Once consensus is established, the primary node sends a signed \pre message including the sequence number $n_c$, request $m$ and its digest $\delta=\Delta(m)$ to the nodes of all involved domains.
-Note that if the nodes of the LCA domain are Byzantine, as explained earlier, a threshold signature is used where $2f{+}1$ (out of $3f{+}1$) nodes of the LCA domain sign the \pre message.
+{\bf Prepare phase.} Once the primary node of an involved domain receives a valid cross-domain transaction $m$, as shown in lines $6{-}7$, the primary node forwards it {\em directly} to all nodes of the LCA domain $d_c$ of the involved domains.
+Upon receiving a cross-domain transaction (lines $8{-}11$), the primary of the LCA domain, $\pi(d_c)$, validates the message.
+Since \sys assumes that the read-set and write-set of transactions are unknown beforehand, fine-grained locking mechanisms that lock the accessed records do not work.
+As a result, if the primary node $\pi(d_c)$ is currently processing another cross-domain transaction $m'$ (i.e., has not sent \three message for $m'$) where the involved domains of two requests $m$ and $m'$ intersect in at least two domains, the node does not process the new request $m$ before the earlier request $m'$ gets committed.
+This is needed to ensure consistency, i.e., cross-domain requests are committed in the same order on overlapping domains.
+Otherwise, node $\pi(d_c)$ assigns a sequence number $n_c$ to $m$ and initiates consensus on request $m$ in the coordinator domain $d_c$.
+Once consensus is established, the primary node $\pi(d_c)$ sends a signed \pre message including the sequence number $n_c$, request $m$ and its digest $\delta=\Delta(m)$ to the nodes of all involved domains.
+Note that if the nodes of the LCA domain follow the Byzantine failure model, a {\em certificate} consisting of $2f{+}1$ signed (\three) messages is needed.